Practical Examples of Method Overloading

 Hello, Alice!
 You are 30 years old.

-In this code, we first define the greet method with a single parameter name.
-But then, we define greet again with two parameters (name and age).
-Python will not throw an error but will simply overwrite the first definition of greet with the second one.
-As a result, the first definition is discarded.
+In the code below, we define the greet method with a single name parameter.
+Following that, we'll define greet using two arguments (a name and an age).
+Python will not raise an error in this scenario; instead, it will overwrite the first definition of greet with the second.
+As a result, the original definition of greet is lost.

 Benefits

-- Easier to understand and maintain code with default values.
+- Easier to read and simpler to maintain with defaults.

 Limitations of This Approach